 When matter is subjected to extreme conditions of temperature, pressure, or magnetic field, it can present new physical and chemical properties, for example, changing from conductor to insulator, from magnetic to non-magnetic, and vice versa.

-The simulated temperatures and pressures in this beamline, through heating by intense lasers and pressure cells with diamonds, can reach more than 8000 degrees celsius and pressures equivalent to twice the pressure at the center of the Earth, respectively.
-Magnetic fields, which will be applied by superconducting magnets, could reach almost 14 T. Such conditions are only possible in very small environments and can only be unveiled by a high-brightness X-ray beam, such as that produced by Sirius.
+The simulated temperatures and pressures in this beamline, through heating by intense lasers and diamond anvil cells (DACs), can reach more than 8000 degrees celsius and pressures equivalent to the pressure at the center of the Earth, respectively.
+The magnetic fields, applied by superconducting magnets, can reach almost 14 tesla.
+Such conditions are only achievable in extremely small-scale environments and can only be unraveled by a high-brightness X-ray beam, such as the one produced by Sirius.

 Manacá-de-cheiro is the name given to the tree of the Solanaceae family, found in the Brazilian Atlantic Forest.
 It is always surrounded by the manacá butterfly, an insect whose larvae only feed on the leaves of that plant.

-When a molecule is identified as a therapeutic target, the investigation of its three-dimensional structure, that is, the position of each of the atoms that compose it, allows to understand its action in the organism and its interaction with drug candidates.
-In this way, it is possible to make the search for new drugs more efficient.
+When a molecule is identified as a therapeutic target, investigating its three-dimensional structure, i.e., the position of each of its constituent atoms, helps to understand its action in the organism and its interaction with potential drug candidates.
+This process allows for a more efficient search for new medications.

 The MANACÁ beamline, through a technique called macromolecule crystallography, allows the study of the structure of human proteins and enzymes and pathogens with micrometric and submicrometric resolution, capable of guiding the development of potential new drugs or the understanding of the functioning of known drugs to increase their effectiveness.
 Information on the structure of proteins is important not only in health, but also for the development of biofuels, pesticides, food, and cosmetics.